pozitiva/multiplayer-game-back/README.md

-# Server Side README
+# Server Side

-# BarbieHeimer Multiplayer Online Game, using React.js for front-end, Node.js for Back-end and Socket.io for real-time communication
+BarbieHeimer Multiplayer Online Game, using React.js for front-end, Node.js for Back-end and Socket.io for real-time communication

 ### Prerequisites